rmadith/554/Submission/NotesByMuthu.md

 Oh and when you copy an old project into a new directory to make changes make sure to change .sof file.
 Surprisingly the programmer unlike the rest of projector uses absolute path instead of a relative path

 You'll need to reset everytime you switch dynamic Branch prediction on or off

+When using the a queue to write to VGA, remember to clear the previous instrcution.
+Otherwise it will circle around and but you in the ass!